if-not-nil/weasel/README.md

     ```
 - failure:
     ```
-    lung/a0.1 status -70: announcement not found
+    lung/a0.1 status -70: notification not found
     ```
-### user announcement
+### user notification
 a user may want to change their id, too. they would make a request to their parent server's friend server

 -> jerma#server5 to s1's friend server:
 ```
-lung/a0.1 user announcement
+lung/a0.1 user notification
 client: jerma
 type: moved
 to: jerma#server5